SmartRent-495/Frontend/README.md

 npm test             # Run tests (if configured)
 ```

+## Key Features

+### Lease Agreement PDF Generation

+The lease detail page (`/landlord/leases/[id]`) includes automatic PDF generation for lease agreements.
+This feature:

+- Generates a comprehensive lease agreement PDF with all lease details
+- Includes property information, tenant and landlord details, terms and conditions
+- Can be downloaded directly from the lease detail page
+- Uses jsPDF library for client-side PDF generation
+- PDF includes all relevant information: monthly rent, security deposit, lease duration, payment terms, utilities, and legal clauses

+**To download a lease agreement:**
+1. Navigate to `/landlord/leases/[id]`
+2. Click the "Download Lease Agreement PDF" button
+3. PDF will be generated and downloaded automatically

+### Property Management

+- Create, edit, and delete properties
+- Upload property images
+- Track property status and availability
+- View detailed property information

 ## API Integration

 The frontend communicates with the backend through `src/lib/api-client.ts`, which uses Axios with automatic Firebase token injection.
 All requests require authentication except for `/auth/login` and `/auth/register`.